-In this article, I introduce an application called VirtualMotionCapture.
+In this article we will introduce an application called VirtualMotionCapture.

-VirtualMotionCapture is the application to control 3D model in VRM format by VR devices and I recommend it especially for those who want to become Vtuber.tuber.
+VirtualMotionCapture is an application to control a 3D model in VRM format with VR devices, and I recommend it for those who want to become a ‘Vtuber’.

-And, since it can be launched simultaneously with the VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.
+In addition, since it can be launched simultaneously with a VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.

-This time, I explain how to become Vtuber by VirtualMotionCapture and the STYLY scene.
+Below we explain how to become a Vtuber with VirtualMotionCapture and the space generated by STYLY.

 - 1 Introduction and preparation